Clement013/M3U8-Pro-Player/README.md

    - 🔗 **Open** → opens in a new tab.

 5. Configure **Default Player** in ⚙️ Settings.
-   - Choose ClementZQ, PotPlayer, VLC, or Custom.
+   - Choose Ct0u0 Player, PotPlayer, VLC, or Custom.
    - For custom players, use `{url}` placeholder (example: `https://my-player.com/?stream={url}`).

 ---